JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 ### Data objects

-When printing a plain object declaration in Kotlin, the string representation contains both its name and the hash of the object:
+When printing a plain object declaration in Kotlin, the string representation contains both its name and the hash of the `object`:

 ```kotlin
 object MyObject